Trapped By The Coronavirus Pandemic, Congress Tries New Ways Of Legislating From Home

 Just before they left, lawmakers approved a historic $2.2 trillion coronavirus response bill.
 Now, they're inundated with constituent questions about the how the legislation could help them.

-This, as they work with state and local officials on shortages facing the healthcare industry in their regions and launch new legislative initiatives.
+This, as they work with state and local officials on shortages facing the health care industry in their regions and launch new legislative initiatives.
 And all mainly from home.

 "Quite honestly, this is the least recess I've ever seen, even if you would call it a recess," said Republican Rep. Scott Perry.